cameronenfuego/cameronenfuego.github.io/_posts/2015-02-26-more-on-purpose-cleaning-my-glasses-and-faith.md

 ![](https://cdn-images-1.medium.com/max/1200/1*Icz7k65twkrK5QX9fdBXmA.jpeg)

 I’ve had my glasses less than a year, so I still occasionally get compliments about them and I don’t mind them much yet.
 But for someone who can be OCD, glasses are a terrible thing; how does anyone keep the lenses clean for even an hour?!
 Mainly I have them for driving, but I’ll bring my glasses along anytime I might have a meeting or presentation or any other situation where distance focus might be advantageous.
 Heaven forbid there are spots on the lenses, because not only will they drive me nuts if I don’t have a cloth to clean them off, but practically, they’re obscuring my vision — the very thing they are supposed to be correcting.
-I feel like this spotting and smudging often happens with my faith.
+I feel like this spotting and smudging often happens with my faith.<!--more-->

 #### Faith is like glasses